All Episodes

 It turned out that didn't happen.

-That was said by the guy that helped rob the convenience store uh with Michael Brown in that particular case.
+That was said by the guy that helped rob the convenience store with Michael Brown in that particular case.

-Uh Maxime Waters is now classifying and saying the term rioting is negative language used against black people.
+Maxine Waters is now classifying and saying the term rioting is negative language used against black people.

 Well, I've seen people of all races and colors involved in the rioting.

-I don't I see people of all backgrounds and races.
+I see people of all backgrounds and races.

-That clearly Dr. Biden said led to his death.
+That clearly, Dr. Biden said, led to his death.

 Well, Dr. Biden's the best at what he does.

-So I trust him, I've known him for a long time.
+I've known him a long time.

-Um now the spread of getting rid of the police has gone to Congress.
+Now the spread of getting rid of the police has gone to Congress.

-Congresswoman Omar calling for the Minneapolis police department to disband.
+Congresswoman Omar calling for the Minneapolis Police Department to disband.

-Uh great, here we go.
+Here we go.

-Gallup polls, Democrats now think that they're going to be able to drive President Trump from office by demonizing America's police.
+Democrats now think that they're going to be able to drive President Trump from office by demonizing America's police.

-Small business plus 60%.
+Small business, plus 60%.

 Oh, let's get all the way down to television news people.